West Kent

 • Claremont 18 Grove Hill Road Tunbridge Wells TN1 1RZ Telephone(01892) 726457

-Formerly called The Black Pig, The Claremont is a newly refurbished, spacious pub with a large garden located in the centre of Royal Tunbridge Wells, home to The Pantiles, and just 2 minutes from the railway station.
+Formerly called The Black Pig, Orson Wells and Kentish Yeoman, The Claremont is a newly refurbished, spacious pub with a large garden located in the centre of Royal Tunbridge Wells, home to The Pantiles, and just 2 minutes from the railway station.
 Large rambling Restaurant/Pub with black beams and floorboards.
 Not a locals' pub, more upmarket.
 Food is very good and menu changed daily.

 • Compasses 45 Little Mount Sion Tunbridge Wells TN1 1YP Telephone(01892) 530744